CESNET/du-docs/docs/nextflow.md

 ### Caveats

 * It is recommended to download *igenome* from S3 Amazon location to local PVC.
 It rapidly speeds up `-resume` option in the case the pipeline run fails and you run it again to continue.
 It also mitigates Amazon overloading or network issues leading to pipeline fail.
 Once you download the *igenome*, just add something like `--igenomes_base /mnt/igenome` to the command line options of `nextflow`.

 * If you receive error about unknown `check_resource`, then you failed with the `nextflow-cfg.sh` and `nextflow.config.add` setup.

 * The pipeline run ends with stacktrace and `No signature of method: java.lang.String.toBytes()` error.
 This is normal and it is result of not specifying email address to send final email.
 Nothing to be worried about.

+* The pipeline run does not clean workDir, it is up to user to clean/remove it.

 ## vib-singlecell-nf/vsn-pipelines pipeline